luanelioliveira/luanelioliveira/README.md

 # About me 👋
 I was born in Brazil.
-I worked in Accounting, Health, Tracking and Experimentation (Test A/B) fields in the past, this experience gives me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.
+I worked in Accounting, Health and Logistic softwares in the past, but today I've worked with Tracking and Experimentation platform.
+These experiences gives me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.

-Now I'm into web development, working as a software engineer I'm always open to develop on both, client and the server-side.
+Now I'm into web development, working as a software engineer at  Interested in handling cross-platform cool ideas & developing real-world problem solutions.

+I'm always aware of the existence of a variated pool of skills that makes me humble & listen-first-minded.
+I also have strong logical communication skills and a problem-solving attitude.

 My highest goal is to make the world a better place through tech.
 Never forget that tech is always a tool and not a purpose by itself.
-I always think coding should be altruistic.

-I'm skilled in Java environment focused on the client-side but always supporting everybody's "back"(end).
-Interested in handling cross-platform cool ideas & developing real-world problem solutions.
-I'm always aware of the existence of a variated pool of skills that makes me humble & listen-first-minded.
-I also have strong logical communication skills and a problem-solving attitude.

 I speak Portuguese and enough English to be a valuable contributor :)